Who should buy the Altra Torin 6

 - It's more durable because of its revamped upper.

-Despite some concerns about the tighter weave mesh of the Torin 6, it performs well in the breathability department.
+Despite some concerns about the tighter weave mesh of the Torin 6, it performs excellently in the breathability department.
+Assessing its ventilation with the help of a smoke-pumping machine, we rated it with a maximum 5 out of 5 score.

 See how easily the light passes through the mesh material all over the forefoot.

 The Torin 6 stays true to Altra's claim of a zero-drop platform.
-Measuring the foam thickness, we made sure that it is equal in the heel and the forefoot.
+Measuring the foam thickness, we made sure that it was equal in the heel and the forefoot (there was a 0.1 mm precision!).

 It comes to life on the run